 Roger Marsh: Rebekah Gregory certainly is a remarkable woman.
-What a powerful testimony we've heard over the past couple of days here on Family Talk.
-I'm Roger Marsh, and I hope you've been encouraged by what Rebekah has had to share.
-If you'd like to share her story from the past couple of days, or if you'd like to listen to this broadcast again, remember you can do so by visiting our website at drjamesdobson.org/familytalk.
+What a powerful testimony we've heard over the past couple of programs here on Family Talk.
+I'm Roger Marsh, and I hope you've been encouraged by what Rebekah has had to share with us.
+Now if you'd like to share this story from the past couple of programs, or if you'd like to listen to the broadcast again, remember you can always do so by visiting the Family Talk app or by going to drjamesdobson.org/familytalk.
 That's drjamesdobson.org/familytalk.